aviator737x/CSVVisualizer/README.md

 # Description
 The current application takes a path of a CSV file as input, tries to find the default python interpreter and asks user to give a path to the python interpreter if it was not found.
 After the data containing in CSV file is visualized in interactive table.

+# Requirements
+You need to have Intellij IDEA, python and pandas to be installed.
+Also java of version 1.8 and more is required.

 # Running
 For running of the application you need: